redxzeta/Awesome-Adoption/CONTRIBUTING.md

 ### Update your fork

-Is your fork not up-to-date with the NBA-Search code?
+Is your fork not up-to-date with the code?
 Most of the time that isn't a problem.
 But if you like to "sync back" the changes to your repository, execute the following command:

 The first time: